Open Calls

 What Do Open Calls Look Like with a One Gallery Space?

-The Visual Arts Cooperative (VAC) will be the artists displayed in our new gallery space.
+The Visual Arts Cooperative (VAC) are the artists displayed in our new gallery space.
 If you are unfamiliar with the VAC, they are a juried group of artists who work as a cooperative under the Arts Council.
 The VAC consists of approximately 30 local artists, spanning from Sikeston to Ste.
 Genevieve.
 Each month, they show brand new work and we are so excited to see them grow in our new space!

 Where can other artists show work?

 Our Exhibitions Committee worked hard to come up with a solution that allows more artists to show their work in our community.
 The committee will help the Arts Council recruit downtown businesses to become Friends of First Friday Members.
 These members will have the option to show artwork in their space on a bimonthly basis.
 For example, Spectrum Record Lounge could have a dedicated space on one of their walls for an exhibition of 10 pieces.
 They would participate in First Friday with the Arts and have an opening reception for the artist.
 This work would stay up for two months.
 The Exhibitions Committee would help find an artist that would complement the space and then help install and deinstall the exhibition.
+Are you interested exhibiting your art at a downtown business?
+Click the link below!

 While this is a big change, we believe it will greatly benefit everyone in our community.
 Art will be accessible to more people in our region if it is hanging in a variety of public spaces.
 Plus, there is the added benefit of increasing artistic literacy!
 Some people are timid when it comes to visiting a specific gallery space, so we hope this approach will open up the gift of art to new community members!